 - Ensure technology not only works but also enhances the experience

-- Help you and your team enjoy the event and interact with guests
+- Ensure that you and your team enjoy the event and interact with guests

 If you’re ready to plan your next incentive program—one that’s memorable for your attendees and low-stress for you—let our team of experts support you from start to finish.
-Not only can the experienced team at Bishop-McCann plan an amazing incentive trip, but we can also leverage our skills to help you and your guests get the most from your destination and event.
+Not only can the experienced team at Bishop-McCann plan an amazing incentive program for your guests, but we can also leverage our skills to help you make the most of your budget.